dulshanchamika/Chatterly-Chatapp/README.md

 ## 🌐 **Deployment**

-Chatify is configured for deployment on any **VPS or platform supporting WebSockets**.
+Chatterly is configured for deployment on any **VPS or platform supporting WebSockets**.

 ### 🚀 In Production